odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 I think that Slim does exactly what a micro framework should do: routing.
 The DI container is optional, but recommended.
-If that's still too much or too magical for you, you can take a look at [nikic/FastRoute](https://github.com/nikic/FastRoute).
+If that's still too much or too magical for you, you may take a look at [nikic/FastRoute](https://github.com/nikic/FastRoute).

 Everything is relative, even complexity.
 Everything in life has its advantages and disadvantages.
 We have to find the right balance.